ionic-enterprise/tutorials-and-demos-react/README.md

 ## Development Workflow

 To develop any if the projects within the mono-repo, use the `--filter` option with a couple of standard scripts.
-For example, to work on the `tea-taster` demo, open a couple of terminal sessions and run the following commands:
+For example, to work on the `demo-tea-taster` demo, open a couple of terminal sessions and run the following commands:

 - `pnpm --filter demo-tea-taster dev`
 - `pnpm --filter demo-tea-taster test:dev`